Red flower and snow on mountain

 This statue of Kamehameha stands in Hilo.
 Photo credit: HawaiianScribe

-The Big Island is jam-packed full of things to do.
-Ocean sports, hiking, the peace of lush rainforests, historical sites, cultural events, or quiet browsing in antique stores and art galleries.
+The Big Island is jam-packed and full of things to do — ocean sports, hiking, rainforests, historical sites, cultural events, or quiet browsing in antique stores and art galleries.
 Whatever you decide, you won’t be far from interesting eateries and food stops along the way.

-On this road trip, you’ll spend one night in Volcano, a night in Hilo, and a choose your own adventure on the final night in Waimea or back in Kona before flying out.
+With this itinerary, you’ll spend one night in Volcano, a night in Hilo, and a choose-your-own-adventure on the final night in Waimea or back in Kona before flying out.

 Day 1: Kona to Volcano via South Kona and the Southern Coast